Catana791/Fading-Revelations/README.md

 This mod adds 50+ new Blocks, A few new units and some new ammo types!

 All textured and coded with love.

+Software used:

+ - [Piskel (for the Sprites)] (https://www.piskelapp.com/)
+ - Json Editor (You can get it from the Microsoft Store e.g.)

 Here are some useful links: